Notion vs ClickUp for Virtual Assistants: The Complete Comparison Guide (2026)

 ClickUp: Guest access on paid plans.
 Clients can be given limited access to specific lists or tasks.
 Real-time collaboration on Docs.
 Comments and @mentions on tasks.
 Native chat feature for team communication.

 Notion: Guest access on all plans (limited on Free).
 Clients can be given read or edit access to specific pages or entire workspaces.
-Notion sharing is particularly clean for client-facing portals, a shared Notion page can function as a project hub the client accesses without requiring a ClickUp account.
+Notion sharing is particularly clean for client-facing portals, a shared Notion page renders cleanly in a browser, the client accesses the content without creating a Notion account.

 Winner for VAs: Notion, for clean client-facing sharing.
 ClickUp is more functional for internal team collaboration.